 =FILTER(A2:C20,C2:C20>500) This function pulls out data based on specific conditions.

 These functions pave the way to automate tasks.
-For instance, you could set up a system to grab sales data from one sheet, sift through the finished transactions, and create a report — all without needing to use your calculator.
+For instance, you could set up a system to grab sales data from one sheet, sift through the finished transactions, and create a report — all without needing to use your calculator.he finished transactions, and create a report — all without needing to use your calculator.

 These features cut down on repetitive tasks for HR, payroll, and finance professionals.
 When combined with structured learning programs, you can take automation even further by connecting Sheets to AI workflows.